 Japan is known for being a land of cutting-edge technology.
-But when it comes to laundry be prepared to travel back in time a few decades.
-It can be a bit of a challenge to get laundry done when most of the country does not own a dryer and resorts to hanging their clothes outside to dry all day.
+But when it comes to laundry, be prepared to travel back in time a few decades.

-The connectors for the machine can be found both inside and outside of apartments.
-Occasionally you will see apartment buildings with rows of machines outside the door greeting the people who live there.
+Most homes in Japan also have the machine attached to a water line via a tap and hose.
+In an old-style apartment, this may need to be turned on every time before every use.
+These connectors can be found both inside and outside of apartments and occasionally you will see apartment buildings with rows of machines outside the door greeting the people who live there.
 Though these days, you’ll find more inside than out.

 Once the water is set up it is time to move on to the buttons.
 If you are not well versed in kanji before you move to Japan (or you are in a vacation rental), you might have some difficulties figuring out how to use your machine.
-The kanji here can be daunting but don’t worry, its easier than you think.
+The kanji here can be daunting but don’t worry, it’s easier than you think.

 Now that the easy part is out of the way you must learn all the kanji shown here… just kidding.
 These buttons shown above tell you what stage your laundry is in during the wash cycle.
 The lights above this specific machine will light up to indicate what it is doing at any given time.
 If you miss one of these stages or want to do just one of these steps, for one reason or another, you would just push that and then start (スタート).
 For reference here is what each of those stages mean:

-水量 water volume
+- 水量 water volume

-洗濯 / 洗い / あらい wash
+- 洗濯 / 洗い / あらい wash

-脱水 spin dry
+- 脱水 spin dry

-室内干し indoor drying / hanging clothes inside
+- 室内干し indoor drying / hanging clothes inside

 This is extremely normal in Tokyo and people will often question the need to use a dryer because it can be considered a waste of electricity.
 To accommodate this, many stores (or Craigslist!) offer a variety of drying racks based on space and what is being dried.
 From spinning circular racks to ones with a hundred clips, you be able to find anything you need to fit your drying space and needs.